3DBAG/3dbag-docs/docs/en/delivery/obj.md

   <a href="../../../images_common/blender.png">
     <img src="../../../images_common/blender.png" />
   </a>
-  <figcaption>A portion of the 3D BAG data opened in Blender.</figcaption>
+  <figcaption>A portion of the 3DBAG data opened in Blender.</figcaption>
 </figure>

 OBJ files can be directly opened in Blender.
 Besides, there is also a [plugin for importing CityJSON files](https://github.com/cityjson/Up3date) into Blender.